SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       channel(channelName)
     </td>
     <td>
-      Returns an <a href="api-ag-channel">AGChannel</a> instance.
-This is different from subscribe() in that it will not try to subscribe to that channel.
+      Returns an <a href="api-ag-channel">AGChannel</a> instance - This object is an <a href="https://jakearchibald.com/2017/async-iterators-and-generators/">asyncIterable</a>.
+      This method is different from subscribe() in that it will not try to subscribe to that channel.
       The returned channel will be inactive initially.
       You can call <code>channel.subscribe()</code> later to activate that channel when required.
     </td>